 Elections.
-As explained above, a corporation can't make different elections for federal and Wisconsin purposes with respect to accounting periods and accounting methods, unless the federal method isn't permitted under the Internal Revenue Code in effect for Wisconsin.
-In situations where a corporation has an option under the Internal Revenue Code and the IRS doesn't consider that option to be a method of accounting, a different election may be made for Wisconsin than that made for federal purposes.
+As explained above, an insurer can't make different elections for federal and Wisconsin purposes with respect to accounting periods and accounting methods, unless the federal method isn't permitted under the Internal Revenue Code in effect for Wisconsin.

+In situations where an insurer has an option under the Internal Revenue Code and the IRS doesn't consider that option to be a method of accounting, a different election may be made for Wisconsin than that made for federal purposes.
 If federal law specifies the manner or time period in which an election must be made, those requirements also apply for Wisconsin purposes.
+If different elections are made, adjustments are required on the Wisconsin return to account for any differences.
+Insurers report these differences on Schedules V and W.